 There are five common diseases of Knock Out roses and one serious virus that they now must also deal with.
 The five common Knock Out rose diseases are:

-A well fed, well hydrated and actively growing Knock Out rose bush will be able to fend off these foes very well.
-However, if we add into the scenario the stresses of injury (perhaps due to a weed whacker being used a bit too close to the bushes), heat stress, lack of water stress, poor soil (perhaps due to poor drainage or just poor soil in general), or insect and mite invasion, the rose bushes become a far more easy target for diseases to attack.
+A well fed, well hydrated and actively growing Knock Out rose bush will be able to fend off these diseases.
+However, if we add into the scenario the stresses of injury (perhaps due to a weed whacker), heat stress, lack of water, poor soil, or insect and mite invasion, the rose bushes become a far more easy target for diseases to attack.

-Earlier I mentioned one other disease problem that Knock Out rose bushes have to deal with now, that heartbreaking disease is called Rose Rosette disease (RRD).
+And then there’s that virus mentioned earlier, a disease is called Rose Rosette disease (RRD).
 The RRD virus is a nasty incurable virus.
-Once the rose bush contracts the disease, it is best to dig it out and dispose of it, then obtain another rose bush to plant in its place.
-Planting another Knock Out rose in the same location should be fine, though I do recommend replacing the planting hole soil with a good bagged garden soil mix (preferably a mix that has compost in it and little to no added fertilizers).
-Here is a listing of symptoms of the Rose Rosette virus for you:
+Once the rose bush contracts the disease, it is best to dig it out and dispose of it.
+Planting another Knock Out rose in the same location should be fine, though I do recommend replacing the planting hole soil with a good bagged garden soil mix (preferably one that has compost and little to no fertilizers).
+Here is a listing of symptoms of the Rose Rosette virus: